NegatioN/BattleRiteStats/_characters/pestilus.md

       icon: 991db4d450443e9498711ab935bedf13
       name: Blood Leecher
       type: survival
     - color: grey
+      description: Cooldown is reduced by 3.
+Swarm also sends out Lesser Moth projectiles dealing 5 damage and healing 3 health to nearby enemies and allies when destroyed.
+        Inflicts Moth and heals self for 1 health.
+      icon: 5e6954b1078f956479cc058588a972f4
+      name: Heart of the Swarm
+      type: mixed
+    - color: grey
       description: Recasting the Queen commands it to fly towards target location.
         Reduces cooldown of Queen by 1.